-Say: Pharaoh still wouldn't let all the Israelites go, so God sent the last plague.
+Say: Pharaoh still wouldn't let all the Israelites go, so God sent the last of the bad things.
 But first God gave Moses some special directions, and Moses led the Israelites to follow them.
 God told them to go inside their homes.
 Lead kids back into the safe place.